shooshtarilab/ochroGWAS/README.md

 ## 3. Categorical Results

 Contains results for all adult and fetal single-cell cell types, divided into 15 categories based on similarity and tissue composition.
+Scripts from 2.
+Visualisation can be used to generate the figures for these datasets.